Get 50% Discount Offer 26 Days

 11. Check hosts file:

-Make sure there are no incorrect entries in your hosts file blocking the website.
-The hosts file can override DNS settings and block access to specific websites.
-A dedicated server can offer better performance and help prevent issues like the ERR_CONNECTION_REFUSED error.
-If you encounter connection issues beyond ERR_CONNECTION_REFUSED, you might also find it helpful to learn about how to fix an SSH Connection Refused Error.
+Ensure there are correct entries in your host file blocking the website.
+The host file can override DNS settings and block access to specific websites.
+A dedicated server performs better and helps prevent issues like the ERR_CONNECTION_REFUSED error.
+If you encounter connection issues beyond ERR_CONNECTION_REFUSED, you may also learn how to fix an SSH Connection Refused Error.

 Fixing ERR_CONNECTION_REFUSED on a WordPress website